eic/east/docs/_content/tasks.md

 * Physics List
   * Migration to Geant4 version 11.0 (Makoto)
   * Validation with CLAS12 simulations (Maurizio)
-  * Add options (e.g. NeutronHP, Optical photon)
+  * Add options (e.g. NeutronHP, Optical photon) (Makoto)
 * Validation
   * Ask for test-beam data (Markus, Torre)
   * Can we work with the test setup from the CUA calorimeter tests?
+    -- Ask them if they can make GDML file (Markus)

 ## Documentation

 * Document key eAST features on the website